 |Cell of origin||Precursors around the IV ventricle||EGL||EGL||Unknown|

-Medulloblastoma is a highly malignant tumor.
+Although there are significant differences in prognosis depending on histological and molecular profile, medulloblastoma is classified as a grade IV tumor.
 It infiltrates and destroys brain tissue and tends to seed the subarachnoid space and spread along the walls of the ventricles.
 Leptomeningeal dissemination occurs more frequently in medulloblastoma than any other BT.
 The CSF shows high protein and low glucose, and contains tumor cells.
 CSF cytology is used to monitor the spread of the tumor.
 Extracranial metastases occur rarely, usually after operation or shunting.
 Treatment combines resection, to reduce the tumor mass and decompress the fourth ventricle, shunting of the lateral ventricles, radiation of the tumor bed and the entire neuraxis, and intrathecal chemotherapy.

 Medulloblastoma, cerebellar pilocytic astrocytoma, and other posterior fossa tumors compress the aqueduct and fourth ventricle (or grow in these spaces) causing hydrocephalus.
 They usually present with symptoms of increased intracranial pressure such as as morning headache, vomiting, and blurred vision.
 Fundoscopic examination reveals papilledema.
 Other symptoms include ataxia, strabismus, nystagmus, and stiff neck.
 The latter is a sign that the tumor is extending through the foramen magnum.
 Absence of focal deficits compounded by the difficulty of getting a history from a young child may lead to the wrong diagnosis, such as gastroenteritis or aseptic meningitis.
 A lumbar puncture, in this setting, can induce cerebellar tonsillar herniation ending up in disaster.